 |Nutritional Guidelines (per serving)|

-- 22 ounces baking potatoes (peeled and quartered)
+- 22 ounces floury potatoes (baking potatoes, peeled and quartered)

 - 4 ounces curly kale (or spring cabbage, chopped)